Mayor de Blasio preparing for marijuana legalization

 Even New York Senior Senator Charles Schumer is coming around on the issue.

-City Council Speaker Corey Johnson on Eyewitness News' "Up Close" said he was on board as well.
+City Council Speaker Corey Johnson said on Eyewitness News' "Up Close" that he was on board as well.

-However not every New Yorker is ready for legalization.
+However, not every New Yorker is ready for legalization.

-"If they're near children.
-Personally, I don't disagree or agree, because right now wherever you walk, you smell it in the air," said one resident.
+"If they're near children, personally, I don't disagree or agree, because right now wherever you walk, you smell it in the air," one resident said.

 The mayor is not fully supporting legalizing pot, but he says it is only a matter of time, and the city should be ready.